Darkfrobozz/stainless_testing/README.md

 ### Recursion and termination

-If you are familiar with inductive reasoning, you probably know that proving properties about recursive functions can be done by structural induction.
-Stainless supports this kind of reasoning and in easy cases does not require manual assistance.
-Let's start by defining a recursive function that computes the factorial of an integer.
+If you are familiar with inductive reasoning, you probably know that proving properties about recursive functions often relies on structural induction.
+Stainless supports this kind of reasoning and, in simple cases, can handle it automatically.
+Let's define a recursive function that computes the factorial of an integer.

 ```scala
 def factorial(n: BigInt): BigInt = {
   if n == 0 then 1 else factorial(n - 1) * n
 }
 ```
-If you run Stainless on this piece of code, you see a lot of warnings and a red line indicating that a measure is missing for `factorial`.
-A measure is a non-negative integer value that decreases with each recursive call.
-If a measure exists for the function, it is guaranteed to terminate.
-When verifying a program, Stainless tries to prove that every function always terminate.
+If you run Stainless on this code, you will see several warnings, along with a red line indicating that a measure is missing for `factorial`.
+A **termination measure** is a non-negative integer value that decreases with each recursive call.
+If such a measure exists, the function is guaranteed to terminate.
+When verifying a program, Stainless attempts to prove that every function terminates.
 To do this, it tries to infer likely measures for recursive functions.
-Our factorial function can loop indefinitely if the input is negative.
-We therefore need to fix this by adding a precondition to the function.
+Our `factorial` function can loop indefinitely if given a negative input.
+To prevent this, we need to add a precondition to ensure that the function is only called with non-negative inputs.

 ```scala
 // Stainless automatically finds an appropriate measure: n